-Part of your homeowners insurance policy, hazard insurance protects the structure of your home against “hazards” like fire, hail, theft, etc.
+- As part of your homeowners insurance policy, hazard insurance protects the structure of your home against “hazards” like fire, hail, theft, vandalism, lightning, and more.

-If you find yourself asking, ‘what is hazard insurance?’, rest assured that it’s exactly as it sounds: it’s insurance that protects your home against, well, hazards!
+If you find yourself wondering what, exactly, hazard insurance is, rest assured that it’s exactly as it sounds: it’s insurance that protects your home against, well, hazards!

 Insurance nerds see “hazards” as things that increase the chances of something bad happening – but mortgage companies talk about ‘em differently (and, chances are, if you’re here, they asked you to get mortgage insurance!).

 So what are hazards in mortgage speak, exactly?
 Things like:

 - Burst pipes

 Your insurance policy contains a “Perils Insured Against” section that spells out exactly which hazards your insurance company will cover, like a range of natural disasters.
 Most states cover 16 named perils, so if any of these happen, your insurer can help cover the costs after you’ve paid your deductible:

 - Windstorm or hail

 - Accidental discharge or overflow of water or steam